ItamarDabush/HVT_HyperVirtualTree/README.md

 #### Weights & Biases
 The training framework fully supports logging metrics to the wonderful [Weights & Biases](www.wandb.ai) ML-Ops framework.
 Simply add `--use_wandb` when training;
 Accuracy, loss and learning rates are logged automatically.

 ## Issues
 If you encounter any running issues, feel free to open an issue.
 We'll try to look into it and fix as needed.

-this code based on the official code of ["DecisioNet: A Binary-Tree Structured Neural Network"] by Noam Gottlieb and Michael Werman.

 ## Citation
 If you find this code useful, please cite our paper: